 There are a number of ways to approach debt repayment and there isn’t a one size fits all approach.
 Many people succeed in clearing their debt by using the smallest debt snowball method.
 The question is, will you?

-Debt Camel takes a practical view.
+Here at Debt Camel, I take a practical view.
 This isn’t really a completely black-or-white decision.
 If you list your debts with the interest rate you are paying, it will often be “obvious” what your first target should be.
 There may be a very small one that could go in the first two months.
 Or a horrible interest rate one that just has to be target number one.

 The important thing is to make a definite decision and then go for it!
 And when that first debt goes, update your list and decide which next debt to target.